 Paul Rogerville, Proprietor & Winemaker

-After 25 years in the financial and corporate world, Paul spent the last 20 as owner of a successful construction company.
-Somewhere amidst running a business built on brick, concrete and plaster, he made the trek to Napa and thus began his love affair with grapes.
+After 25 years in the financial and corporate world, Paul spent the last 20 as the owner of a successful construction company.
+Somewhere amidst running a business built on brick, concrete, and plaster, he made the trek to Napa and thus began his love affair with grapes.
 In 1989, his friend Pat Smith introduced Paul to home winemaking and ten years later they made their first wine together.